acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE5 - Serverless Application Frontend.md

 Keep waiting, and after 120 seconds the visual will update showing the flow through the state machine

 - Timer .. waits 120 seconds
-- ChoiceState ... moves to the parallel state because you clicked on the `LEVEL3 ALL THE THINGS` button to send email and SMS
-- Then `ParallelSMS` uses SNS directly to send a text message
-- `ParallelEmail` invokes the lambda function to send an email
+- `Email` invokes the lambda function to send an email
 - `NextState` in then moved through, then finally `END`

 Scroll to the top, click `ExeuctionInput` and you can see the information entered on the webpage.